Muzzled Science Timeline

 - Nature (466, 532, 29 July 2010) publishes an editorial urging reinstatement of long census form and organizes an international petition to ask the federal government to keep the long census form.
 Sign the petition here.
 NR - 11/20/2013

-- Statistics Canada: The government replaces the mandatory long-form census with a voluntary National Household Survey, against the protest of large numbers of scholars and organizations.
-In July, Dr. Munir Sheikh resigns in protest from his position as head of Stats Can.
+- The government replaces the mandatory long-form census with a voluntary National Household Survey, against the protest of large numbers of scholars and organizations.
+In July, Dr. Munir Sheikh resigns in protest from his position as head of Statistics Canada.
 NR - 11/20/2013

 - The National Research Council is laying off 86 people as part of cuts announced last year to reduce costs at the country’s leading research organization.
 The layoffs begin in April and will affect employees at the Canada Institute for Scientific and Technical Information (CISTI), the country’s national science library and leading publisher of scientific information.
 By the time it is over, CISTI, which used to employ about 350 people, will be down by close to 70 per cent, union officials say.
 NR - 11/20/2013